yuranest/se_project_react/README.md

-# WTWR (What to Wear?) — Project 14
+# WTWR (What to Wear?) — Project 14 | Sprint 14

 WTWR is a full-stack weather-based clothing recommendation app built with React and Express/MongoDB.
 Users can view the current weather, toggle between Fahrenheit and Celsius, register/login, edit their profile, and manage a personal clothing inventory.

 ## 🚀 Features